-Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), a novel betacoronavirus, that curtailed the world’s health system within a matter of months due to its broad host range.
+Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), a novel betacoronavirus, curtailed the world’s health system within a matter of months due to its broad host range.
 As of July 20th, 2020, 14,348,858 laboratory-confirmed infections and 603,000 SARS-CoV-2 related deaths have been reported globally [12].
-This is due to SARS-CoV-2 mode of transmission and high bonding affinity for the angiotensin converting enzyme II (ACE2) receptor in airway epithelial cells.
-More specifically the S1 subunit of the S protein binds to ACE2 via its receptor binding domain (RBD), while the S2 subunit is used for virus-cell membrane fusion [1,3,6].
-In previous studies it has been shown that SARS-CoV have a preference for cells with an endoprotease, transmembrane protease/serine subfamily member 2 (TMPRSS2), which increases the ability for virus-host membrane fusion [6,7,9].
-In silico studies have shown that SARS-CoV-2 ability to infect alternate host depends on ACE2 based on the conserveness of the enzyme compared to the human strain [8].
+This is in part due to the high bonding affinity of the SARS-CoV-2 spike protein (S) for the angiotensin converting enzyme II (ACE2) receptor in airway epithelial cells.
+The S1 subunit of the S protein binds to ACE2 via its receptor binding domain (RBD), while the S2 subunit is used for virus-cell membrane fusion [1,3,6].

-With cases of SARS-CoV-2 in domesticated animals such as ferrets and cats, it is imperative to identify transmissible elements between humans and animals.
 Though ACE2 is an essential component for attachment of the S protein, it is the host cell proteases that activates the S2 subunit that holds the transmembrane fusion machinery.

+The Role of TMPRSS2 in SARS-CoV-2 Infection

-TMPRSS2, an essential component for virus entry, is a member of the type II Transmembrane Serine Protease (TTSP), specifically belonging to the Hepsin/TMPRSS subfamily.
+Previous studies have shown that SARS-CoV has preference for cells with the transmembrane protease/serine subfamily member 2 (TMPRSS2) endoprotease, which increases the ability for virus-host membrane fusion [6,7,9].
+TMPRSS2 is a member of the type II Transmembrane Serine Protease (TTSP), specifically belonging to the Hepsin/TMPRSS subfamily.
 TTSPs have four defining features: an N-terminal intracellular domain, transmembrane domain, “stem” domain, and a proteolytic domain.
 TMPRSS2 is synthesized as a zymogen that requires proteolytic processing to activate [2].
 This activation results in cleavage of extracellular substrates initialized by a Serine residue at the catalytic site.
-In previous studies, TMPRSS2s proteolytic domain has shown increased pathogenesis by cleaving monobasic sites of virus subunits within coronavirus and influenza family [3-7, 21].
+The TMPRSS2s proteolytic domain has shown increased pathogenesis by cleaving monobasic sites of virus subunits within coronavirus and influenza family [3-7, 21].
 The S protein in SARS-Cov-2 has an multibasic S1/S2’ cleavage site containing several arginine residues that are cleave by host cell proteases, which increases the efficacy of cell-cell spread [3].
 However, in order for the virus-cell transmembrane fusion to occur, the monobasic S2’ cleavage site must be cleaved by TMPRSS2 [3-4].
 TMPRSS2 proteolytic activity results from its catalytic domain, which consist of Ser-His-Asp, but Ser initializes the peptide hydrolysis by attacking the acyl compound of a lys or Arg residue in the S protein [2,4].
 During this reaction two tetrahedral intermediates and one acylenzyme but finalizes with the protonation of an amine leaving group, carboxylic acid, water, and reformation of the catalytic triad [2].
 Even though TMPRSS2 is a crucial part for virus-host transmembrane fusion, much of its functionality is still unclear.
-Since there are over 9000 sequences of TMPRSS2, a comparative analysis of its amino acid sequence can predict its cleaving efficacy of SARS-CoV-2 with similar ACE2 receptor sequences.
+Since there are over 9000 sequences of TMPRSS2, a comparative analysis of its amino acid sequence can help predict its cleaving efficacy of SARS-CoV-2 spike protein.

+SARS-CoV-2 Host Range

+In silico studies have shown that SARS-CoV-2 ability to infect alternate host depends on ACE2 based on the conservation of the enzyme compared to the human strain [8].

+With cases of SARS-CoV-2 in domesticated animals such as ferrets and cats, it is imperative to identify transmissible elements between humans and animals.

 Additionally, ACE2 variants have been observed in multiple species, which may have lead SARS-CoV2 high infectivity in native and foreign host [1,8].
 Exploring TMPRSS2 variants will yield valuable insight into SARS-CoV-2 zoonotic transmission potential to spill over in specie populations.